Elements of Fire Safety

 - Do not overload outlets with multiple plugs.

-- Never cover light bulbs with paper or clothing.
+- Never cover light bulbs with paper, fabric, or clothing.

 - Never use damaged electrical appliances, including any damage to the insulation on the cord or plug.